 44.2 § 2 Categories 1 and 2 shall receive priority over all other communications irrespective of any agreement under the provisions of No. 35.1.

+44.3 § 3 For the purposes of these Regulations the following categories of global aeronautical distress and safety system messages shall be consider as relating to the order of priority (44.1) indicated:

+ Aircraft tracking normal situations priority order 4.

+ Aircraft tracking abnormal situations priority order 2.

+  Autonomous distress tracking priority order 1.

 [Rationale: Clearly defines the priority order of GADSS messages]